Earnest Graham

 Earnest Graham Jr. (born January 15, 1980) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
 He played college football for the Florida Gators, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2003.
 Graham became a favorite among Buccaneers fans, coaches, and fellow players for his hard work and team-first attitude.

 After football, Graham became involved in various local business ventures.
 He also served as the head football coach at North Fort Myers High School from 2014 until 2018.
 In February 2019, Graham was announced as the new head coach and director of football operations at Evangelical Christian School in Fort Myers, Florida.

+Graham's son, Myles, is currently a linebacker for the Florida Gators.

 Early life

 Graham was born in Naples, Florida, in 1980.
 He attended Mariner High School in Cape Coral, Florida, He was a versatile athlete and lettered in high school football, baseball and basketball.
 Graham especially excelled as a football running back, and set county and state records for career rushing yards and touchdowns.
 He finished his high school career with 5,710 rushing yards and eighty-six touchdowns, including 2,159 yards and thirty touchdowns as a junior, and 1,858 yards and twenty-nine touchdowns as a senior—despite missing two games.
 Graham was named the state of Florida's "Mr. Football" in 1997, and was named a Parade magazine high school All-American.